 - Developmentally appropriate activities, such as games and art projects

-- Sibling preparation for visitation to the Pediatric Intensive Care Unit
+- Sibling preparation for visitation to the Pediatric Intensive Care Unit or NICU

 - Growth and development education

-Volunteers, who are trained by the child life staff, help supervise playrooms and spend time with children when parents need to take a break.
+Volunteers, who are trained by the Child Life staff, help supervise playrooms and spend time with children when parents need to take a break.
 Whether playing a board game, reading a book aloud or holding a baby, our volunteers help kids feel like kids.
 Learn more about becoming a volunteer.